ahmedalfarraj/ISQA_3420/DFDDictionary.md

 Retrieve OSS Software Components: Process that will Chick open source software in the document.

-Scan for License: Scan for any licenses that can be found in the program.
+Scan for License: A Process of getting information about License for files/Packages

 Software Package License and Vulnerability information DB: Database that keeps Software Package License and Vulnerability information DB